 Families can talk about how babies are raised in different countries: Are there any similarities among the four portrayed here?
 What are the main differences?
-Why do you think the filmmakers decided to make this movie?
+Why do you think the filmmakers decided to make Babies?

 What can we learn from the way babies live in different parts of the world?
-Did you find yourself making judgements about unfamiliar childrearing practices?
+Did you find yourself making judgments about unfamiliar child rearing practices?
 Why or why not?
 Do you think the filmmakers presented the four families objectively -- or was there a bias?

 |Theatrical release date:||May 7, 2010|

 |MPAA explanation:||cultural and maternal nudity throughout.|